Xavyrr/undertale_techdemo/README.md

 The eventual goal is to get it to take unmodified files from the actual game and not be distributing modified versions of art/sound.
 For now, I'll include some assets in the actual releases for now.
 If you wish to grab the music files which are not on git, grab the Undertale Demo and grab house1.ogg.
 Though, hopefully all of the music in the demo will eventually be used.

-If you are looking to compile the demo yourself, please run `make clean`, as otherwise there may be issues.
-(Or, at least, so said the person who had this previously.)

 If you get an error while compiling about there not being a rule to make 'ivorbisfile_example.o', just run make again.

-A binary release of the current progress comes when I feel like it.
+I would love to hear any solutions to this.

+Binary releases come whenever I feel like it.
+Mainly, when some visible progress of some sort has been made.

 ---